Robust Odometry using Sensor Consensus Analysis: Results

 \section{Results}

-The proposed methods were tested on data collected from an ICE train operating in Germany.
-As previously mentioned the vehicle under consideration was equipped with two Doppler radars and two wheel encoders.
-The effectiveness of the on-line wheel diameter calibration was first evaluated.
+The proposed methods were tested on data collected from an ICE train operating in Germany, which was equipped with two Doppler radars and two wheel encoders, each reporting measurements at 5Hz.
+The wheel encoders report the cumulative ticks during the measurement period.
+The on-line wheel diameter calibration was first evaluated.
 As can be seen in Fig.~\ref{f:calibration}, the EKF successfully calibrates the wheel encoders, aligning them with the Doppler radars.
-It is important for the process noise of the calibration values to be close to zero to ensure that the calibration values are unaffected by wheel slip.
+It is important that the process noise of the calibration values are small to ensure that the calibration values are unaffected by wheel slip.
 When the process noise of the calibration values is too large, differences between the radar and wheel encoder measurements are compensated for instantly, even during wheel slip, which is undesirable as it effectively removes the wheel encoders as an information source for the EKF.